typedb/homebrew-tap/README.md

 # Graknlabs Homebrew Tap

-This is a Brew formulae repository for Grakn Core and Workbase.
+Welcome to Graknlabs Homebrew Tap.
+Home to Grakn Core and Grakn Workbase distributions for Mac OSX.

 ## Adding The Tap

-First of all, tap the repository:
+First of all, add our Homebrew Tap to your local Homebrew installation.

 ```
 $ brew tap graknlabs/tap
 $ brew tap-pin graknlabs/tap
 ```

-## Installing Grakn
+## Installing Grakn Core

 > **NOTE**: If you have an older version of Grakn installed through `homebrew-core`, make sure you first uninstall it.
 >